 The UDI Wizard Designer starts.
 On the Home tab, click Open.

-In the Open dialog box, either type directly MDT Files Package source or Browse the path, and then locate “UDIWizard_Config.xml” file that resides in the MDT Package\Scripts folder that created when you ran the Create Microsoft Deployment Task Sequence Wizard earlier in the process.
+In the Open dialog box, either type directly the MDT Files Package source or Browse the path, and then locate the “UDIWizard_Config.xml” file that resides in the MDT Package\Scripts folder that was created when you ran the Create Microsoft Deployment Task Sequence Wizard earlier in the process.
 Click Open

 Important – Do not directly modify the UDI Wizard configuration file.
 Instead, use the appropriate wizard page editors in the UDI Wizard Designer.